Apartment Syndication 101: What Doctors Should Know

-If the project cash flows 6%, the LP receive the 6% preferred return and the GP does not receive a profit split.
+If the project cash flows 6%, the LP receives the 6% preferred return, and the GP does not receive a profit split.
 If it cash flows less than 6%, the LP receives a return of less than 6%.

-If the project cash flows more than 6%, the LP receive their 6% preferred return and the remaining profits are split between the LP and GP.
+If the project cash flows more than 6%, the LP receives their 6% preferred return, and the remaining profits are split between the LP and GP.